-NOTE: Due to the COVID-19 pandemic, the Indigenous engagement activities will be moved to virtual and online platforms for 2020.
+(Due to the COVID-19 pandemic, all Indigenous engagement activities were moved to virtual and online platforms for 2020).

 Engagement sessions took place virtually on September 30 and October 1st.
 These presentations were specifically for local and national Indigenous organizations to hear about the architectural inspirations for the facility’s design, the initial concepts for integrating Indigenous art into the facility; and the early thinking on the programs, collections, and services.
 Opportunities to ask questions and share ideas were included in the event format.
 The video presentations were recorded and will soon be available on this page.

-The presentations will be facilitated by Lisa Abel (Anishinabeg) and Jennifer David (Inninew/Anishinabeg/mixed ancestry)
+The presentations was be facilitated by Lisa Abel (Anishinabeg) and Jennifer David (Inninew/Anishinabeg/mixed ancestry)

-What: Hear about the architectural inspirations for the facility’s design, ask questions about the programs, services and other features of the joint facility, and provide your input and recommendations to ensure the new joint facility is an inclusive space for local First Nations, Inuit and Metis Nation individuals, families and organizations.
+Participants learned about the architectural inspirations for the facility’s design, asked questions about the programs, services and other features of the joint facility, and provided input and recommendations to ensure the new joint facility is an inclusive space for local First Nations, Inuit and Metis Nation individuals, families and organizations.

-As indicated above, on behalf of the project team, an online Indigenous engagement survey is being conducted by NVision Insight Group, an Indigenous consulting company in Ottawa.
-This survey is a way for Indigenous peoples in the Ottawa area and across Canada to provide ideas, suggestions and input into the new joint facility including the design of the indoor and outdoor spaces as well as the programs and services offered.
-The survey will remain online until December 4, 2020.
+An online Indigenous engagement survey accompanied the virtual engagement sessions.
+This survey provided Indigenous peoples in the Ottawa area and across Canada a way to provide ideas, suggestions and input into the new joint facility including the design of the indoor and outdoor spaces as well as the programs and services offered.

 All project partners have an interest in building relationships that are ongoing and that can continue throughout the next several years of planning and after the opening of the joint facility.